espressomd/espresso/doc/sphinx/advanced_methods.rst

 The system-wide thermostat has to be applied to the centre of mass and not to the core particle directly.
 Therefore, the particles have to be excluded from global thermostatting.
-With ``THERMOSTAT_PER_PARTICLE`` enabled, we set the friction coefficient of the Drude complex to zero, which allows to still use a global Langevin thermostat for non-polarizable particles.
+With ``THERMOSTAT_PER_PARTICLE`` enabled, we set the friction coefficient of the Drude complex to zero.

 As the Drude charge should not alter the *charge* or *mass* of the Drude complex, both properties have to be subtracted from the core when adding the